Goals of the project

 With the aim of describing how NWI developed and how the 7 + 2 NWI groups are interrelated, I have begun to collect and compare materials from some 140 to 200 NWI languages and dialects (within each of the NWI subgroups as well as transition groups).
 This material includes 230 grammatical points and historical phonological developments and 575 lexical items.

-The 230 grammatical points will be separated into historical/genetic factors, areal/diffusion phenomena, analogical changes, common morphological forms, common (but non-areal) uses of morphological forms, losses and additions of categories, syntactic phenomena, and others.
+The 230 grammatical points were separated into historical/genetic factors, areal/diffusion phenomena, analogical changes, common morphological forms, common (but non-areal) uses of morphological forms, losses and additions of categories, syntactic phenomena, and others.
 Many grammatical features belong to more than one of these categories.
-The 575 lexical items will be subcategorized for importance of shared lexical roots, change or retention of semantic content in shared lexical roots, historical phonological developments of original roots, loss of lexical categories, shared development of new semantic categories, etc.
+The 575 lexical items were subcategorized for importance of shared lexical roots, change or retention of semantic content in shared lexical roots, historical phonological developments of original roots, loss of lexical categories, shared development of new semantic categories, etc.

-The areal/diffusion phenomena will be separated into various categories:
+TThe areal/diffusion phenomena were separated into various categories: